gamunu/vscode-yarn/README.md

 ![touch bar support](images/touchbar.png)

-### Yarn Sidebar

-The extension provides a dedicated sidebar in VS Code's activity bar to easily manage yarn commands, packages, and npm registries:

-- **Search Packages**: Quickly search for npm packages to install directly from the sidebar
-- **Installed Packages**: View and manage packages installed in your project
-- **Manage Registries**: View, add, or remove custom npm registries

-To access the sidebar, click on the Yarn icon in the VS Code activity bar.

-#### Package Management in Sidebar

-The sidebar offers a new way to manage your packages:

-- **Search Results**: When you search for packages, results appear directly in the sidebar
-- **Install Actions**: For non-installed packages, you can install them as regular or dev dependencies with one click
-- **Uninstall**: For installed packages, easily uninstall them with a single click
-- **Dependencies View**: Browse your project's dependencies and dev dependencies separately

 ### Run last executed script

 You can also run the last executed script by typing `yarn run last...`.